millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 A current area of high interest is data science and machine learning.
 Machine learning can be roughly divided into three  categories, supervised learning, unsupervised learning, and reinforcement learning.

-* **Supervised learning**: Uses input data with the labels (ie, cat pictures).
+* **Supervised learning**: Uses input data with the labels (think of cat pictures, the data is the picture, and the label is "cat").
 Learns how to map from the input data to the label.
 * **Unsupervised learning**: Uses algorithms to find patterns or anomalies in existing data.
 * **Reinforcement learning**: A type of simulation where an agent learns by interacting with an environment.
 The agent gets feedback through rewards or penalties.